SkTamim/rhino5-commands/README.md

 This command has no options.
 It is an immediate action.

 ### Note for better use
 This command is very efficient and is often assigned to a custom toolbar button or keyboard shortcut for rapid layer organization.
+It streamlines the process of layer management by removing the need to select a layer from a list.

 ### Practical Use Cases
 * **Use Case 1 (Fast Workflow):** You are modeling a ring and are currently working on the "Shank" layer.
 You create a new curve that will be part of the shank.
 Since the "Shank" layer is already active, you can simply select the curve, run this command, and it will be moved instantly without any extra clicks.

 ### Other Information
-This command streamlines the process of layer management by removing the need to select a layer from a list.
+This is a simple but very effective command for speeding up your organizational workflow.

 ---

-## 82. Check
+## 83. Check

 ### Short Info
 Inspect an object for errors.

 ### Detailed Description
 The **Check** command is a diagnostic tool that examines the data structure of a selected object for any internal errors, corruption, or invalid geometry.
 If it finds a problem, it will report it in the command history.
-This is an important tool for troubleshooting problematic objects that are failing in other commands.
+This is an important tool for troubleshooting problematic objects that are failing in other commands, especially boolean operations.

 ### Steps to use the command
 1. Select the object you want to check.